kgfly/SimpleNvimEditor/README.md

 - Many other GUIs cannot run on all three platforms (macOS, Linux, Windows) or have other significant limitations.

-...

-A minimalist, I just want a simple, lightweight GUI that works on all my machines.
+As a minimalist, I just want a simple, lightweight GUI that works on all my machines.
 There are surprisingly few candidates that meet that bar.

 ## What it offers